Can a debt collector garnish my bank account or my wages?

 Tip: If possible, consult an attorney if you are sued.

 An attorney can represent you if you are sued.
 Don’t wait until your case has gone to court to get legal help.
 Once a court has issued a judgment against you it will be much harder and more costly to try to reverse a garnishment order.
 Your legal costs may end up being less overall if you engage an attorney at the start of the case than if you hire an attorney to help you after an order of garnishment has already been entered against you.

-To find an attorney, you can contact a lawyer referral service in your area and ask for an attorney with experience in consumer law, debt collection defense, or the FDCPA.
+To find an attorney, you can contact a lawyer referral service in your area and ask for an attorney with experience in consumer law, debt collection defense, or the Fair Debt Collection Practices Act (FDCPA).
 Some attorneys may offer free services, or charge a reduced fee.
 There may also be legal aid offices or legal clinics in your area who will offer their services for free if you meet their criteria.
 Servicemembers should consult their local JAG office.